digio-tech/gateway/README.md

 }
 ```

 5. If you wish to include google login for the process, add setGoogleButtonEnabled as true for digioConfig and also add the google login listener.
 Once the process of signing is done , pass the google id token in the digio instance.
-Follow the above steps along with the below code
+Follow the above steps along with the below code **Ensure to call the digio.completeGoogleSignIn() after token is generated**
 ```
 public class MainActivity extends AppCompatActivity implements DigioSuccessFailureInterface, GoogleSignInEventListener {
       @Override